Web-Hulk/react-ts-django-tournament-bracket-generator/README.md

 15. Let users reverse their submit response (in the case they want to resign from participation) [Frontend] [Backend]

-16. User Search functionality (something like autocomplete) - let users to find themselves on the page [Frontend]

-17. Fixture Feature: Having a dedicated page for fixtures that users can access from the sidebar is a great idea.
+16. Fixture Feature: Having a dedicated page for fixtures that users can access from the sidebar is a great idea.
 This would provide users with an overview of all matches and allow them to easily keep track of past, ongoing, and future matches.
 [Backend] [Frontend]

-18. Clickable Table Rows: Making the table rows clickable to show more details about a player or a match is a common and intuitive design pattern.
+17. Clickable Table Rows: Making the table rows clickable to show more details about a player or a match is a common and intuitive design pattern.
 This would allow users to access more information without cluttering the main table view.

-19. Player Detail Page: A detail page for each player that shows all their matches would be very useful.
+18. Player Detail Page: A detail page for each player that shows all their matches would be very useful.
 This could include information like the player’s past performance, upcoming matches, and statistics.

+19. Clean TS interface and types through whole project!

 20. Add Postman!
 [Backend]